April 16th and 17th, 2026 | NC State University, Plant Sciences Building

 Here are the steps to get started:

-Step 1: Find a mentor: identify a mentor locally that really believes in you.
+Step 1: Find a mentor: identify a mentor locally that is excited to support you.
 This could be a teacher at your school, a 4-H club leader, a coach, FFA advisor, or a parent.
-They will help keep you on track and motivated to complete the paper.
+You can also join our research mentoring cohort.
+We will put you in a small group of your peers and assign you a graduate student mentor with shared interests.
+You can have more than one mentor and each one will help keep you on track and motivated to complete the paper.

-- Online Research Mentoring – sometimes the people in our lives who might serve as a mentor are busy and so after a successful pilot last year, we have opened registration for our NCYI online research mentoring program (fall and spring sessions).
-Aligned to support your Global Challenge Paper we will pair you with a mentor from NCSU and you will be in a cohort with 2-4 other students to discuss your research questions and ideas.
-We will meet online (via Zoom) about once a month for 3-4 sessions.
-Register through NCSU’s Reporter System by October 1st.
+- Online Research Mentoring - sometimes the people in our lives who might serve as a mentor are busy and so after a successful pilot last year, we have opened registration for our NCYI online research mentoring program (fall and spring sessions).
+Aligned to support your Global Challenge Paper we will pair you with a mentor from NCSU and you will be in a cohort with 5-7 other students to discuss your research questions and ideas.
+We will meet online (via Zoom) about once a month for 4-5 sessions.
+Register through NCSU's Reporter System by February 10th for the spring mentoring cohort.
+Dates are: Tuesday, February 10, 6pm Zoom Tuesday, March 10, 6pm Zoom Tuesday, April 7, 6pm Zoom Tuesday, April 14, 6pm Zoom

 Step 2: Research and write your paper (using these guidelines) and create a research poster (template coming soon):